wazuh/wazuh-documentation/source/user-manual/ruleset/mitre.rst

 As we can see, MITRE information appears correctly in the alert.

-In addition, it is possible to filter by a specific technique ID or tactic.
+Also, it is possible to filter by a specific technique ID or tactic.